Knock Knock (Monica song): Release and reception

 "Knock Knock" received generally positive reviews from music critics.
-Allmusic editor Andy Kellman felt that the song, along with Elliott's other contributions on the album, provides "a bulk of the most exciting material, with just the right amount of swagger added to the singer's more wide-eyed personality of the '90s."
+AllMusic editor Andy Kellman felt that the song, along with Elliott's other contributions on the album, provides "a bulk of the most exciting material, with just the right amount of swagger added to the singer's more wide-eyed personality of the '90s."
 Melisa Tang from The Situation called Monica's vocals "exceptional" and felt that she "does a pretty decent job" at emceeing on the track.
 Entertainment Weekly's Vanessa Jones declared "Knock Knock" a "streetwise party anthem."
 Elias Light from Rolling Stone named the song "the centerpiece" of parent album After the Storm and complimented West's production on the track.
 Billboard ranked the song among the album's highlights.

 First released in the United States, "Knock Knock" debuted at number 89 on the national Billboard Hot 100 chart in the week of October 2, 2003.
 The fifth-highest debut of the week, it remained eighteen weeks on the chart and peaked at number 75, making it the lowest-charting single from Monica's After the Storm album.
 Like its predecessor "So Gone," the song was more successful on Billboard's component charts, where "Knock Knock" reached number 24 on the Hot R&B/Hip-Hop Songs chart and number 37 on the Hot R&B/Hip-Hop Airplay chart.
 In 2004, J Records issued the song on a remix EP along with "Get If Off."

 Music video

-The music video for "Knock Knock" was shot by director Chris Robinson, and produced by Dawn Rose for Partizan Entertainment.
-It was filmed in various locations throughout Miami, Florida on in mid-late July 2003, and widely serves as the sequel ("Part II") to the video for "So Gone", the first single released from After the Storm.
-The video features a second appearance by actor Derek Luke (Antwone Fisher), who plays Monica's boyfriend, and intercuts a clip of simultaneously released club single "Get It Off" with a dance scene.

-The "Knock Knock" video premiered worldwide in July 2003.
+A music video for "Knock Knock" was shot by director Chris Robinson, and produced by Dawn Rose for Partizan Entertainment.
+It was filmed in various locations throughout Miami, Florida in mid-late July 2003, and widely serves as the sequel ("Part II") to the visuals for "So Gone", the first single released from After the Storm, also directed by Robinson.
+The video features a second appearance by actor Derek Luke, who plays Monica's boyfriend, and intercuts a clip of simultaneously released club single "Get It Off" with a dance scene.
+"Knock Knock" premiered worldwide in July 2003.
 It charted well on several video-chart countdowns, including peak positions of number 3 on BET's 106 & Park.

-There are two versions of the video, both featuring the same premise but with certain different scenes.